 Subarea b-1 (34.09 +/- ACRES)

 This Subarea includes detached single-family residential dwellings and several open space areas, including a permanent naturalized buffer area generally located behind the existing homes on Renner and Alton Darby Creek Roads with depths of between 25 feet and 50 feet as depicted on Development Plans that is to be a no disturb zone.
+Within this naturalized buffer the developer shall install mounding with an average height of 3 to 5 feet with appropriate breaks for positive drainage or utility needs.
+On the mounds, evergreen trees shall be planted every 20 feet in order to establish a visual buffer between the existing homes and new development.
 Notwithstanding the general restrictions on disturbances in this naturalized buffer, this area may be utilized during and after the development period to insure and maintain positive drainage between new and existing homes and public and private utilities may be installed and maintained therein.

 Subarea b-2 (21.95 +/- Acres)